Clubfoot George

-George Lane, better known as Clubfoot George, was an alleged outlaw who was hanged on January 14, 1864 in Nevada City, Montana.
+George Lane, better known as Clubfoot George, was an alleged outlaw who was hanged on January 14, 1864, in Nevada City, Montana.
 Lane was later alleged to have been a member of a criminal gang known as the Gang of Innocents and sentenced to death.
 The execution was carried out by the Montana Vigilantes, a committee which functioned during Montana's gold rush in 1863 and 1864.

 Early life and journey west

 Lane was born in Massachusetts and suffered from a congenital deformity in his foot.
-He was a laborer from Massachusetts who traveled to the Western United States to find work.
+He was a laborer who traveled to the Western United States to find work.
 Lane then worked several jobs in California, Idaho, and Montana but was haunted by persistent allegations that he was a horse thief.

 Sometime between 1848 and 1855, during the California Gold Rush, Lane moved west.
 This was then a common practice among adventurous men.
 While in California he worked at a farm in Yuba County and later as a store clerk in Calaveras County.

 In 1860, Lane moved to Washington Territory following the path of gold miners.
 Two years later he was accused of "running off horses" in Idaho and turned himself in to the commander of Fort Lapwai.
-Lane was sentenced to do construction work.
+He was sentenced to do construction work.
 The next year he was accused of stealing horses again, but escaped the town before he was caught.
-Lane then moved to Virginia City in Montana, another common destination for gold miners.
+Lane then moved to Virginia City, Montana, another common destination for gold miners.